port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/aws.md

 # AWS

 :::warning Ocean integration
-This documentation refers to the newer AWS Ocean integration.
+This documentation refers to the newer (and recommended) AWS Ocean integration.
 If you are using the older AWS Exporter (Lambda), please refer to the [AWS Exporter documentation](./aws-exporter/).
 :::

 Port's AWS integration allows you to import your AWS resources into Port, according to your configuration.